 Counselling involves talking through what is troubling you in a safe, supportive environment.
 Anyone can be helped to transform their life through our counselling which is accessible from any location.
 A qualified counsellor will work with you to build a relationship based on trust, empathy and support.
 Each counselling experience is unique, with results individual to you.

 What is counselling?

 Counselling incorporates talking therapies to assist you in understanding yourself better; allowing you to share whatever is troubling you within a safe, supportive environment.

 Counselling is more effective than talking to a friend.
 Instead of offering advice, counselling provides a fresh, professional perspective on the issues you are facing while teaching you relevant coping strategies.
 You may find it easier to speak to a professional counsellor than a family member or friend, as they are not personally involved in your situation.

 Forms of counselling

-Counselling can cover a number of talking therapies, including cognitive behavioral therapy (CBT), and humanistic/person-centered therapy.
+Counselling can cover a number of talking therapies, including cognitive behavioural therapy (CBT), and humanistic/person-centred therapy.
 A mix of different approaches, known as integrative counselling, can also be explored.